Yagavi1994/memories/README.md

 - Loading indicators are displayed when more content is being fetched.

 ---
-### The Post Page
+### The Post and Milestone Page

-#### View Post Page
+#### View Post and Milestone Page
 #### User Story 17:
-**As a user**, I can view the post page so that I can read the comments about the post.
+**As a user**, I can view the post and milestone page so that I can read the comments about the post and milestone.
-- Users can view a post page with all details, including comments and likes.
+- Users can view a post and milestone page with all details, including comments and likes.
 - Users can easily navigate back to the main feed.

 ---

-#### Edit Post
+#### Edit Post and Milestone
 #### User Story 18:
-**As a post owner**, I can edit my post title and description so that I can make corrections or update my post after it was created.
+**As a post or milestone owner**, I can edit my post and milestone title and description so that I can make corrections or update it after it was created.
-- Only the post owner can access the "Edit Post" option.
+- Only the post or milestone owner can access the "Edit Post or Milestone" option.
-- Post owners can modify the title and description of their posts.
+- Post or Milestone owners can modify the title and description of their posts and milestones.
-- Updated post information is saved and displayed upon submission.
+- Updated post and milestone information is saved and displayed upon submission.

 ---

+### Comment

 #### Create a Comment
 #### User Story 19: